Detroit Tigers Odds

 4. Browse and bet

-Finally, browse through the available Detroit Tigers betting markets until you find something to bet on.
+Browse through the available Detroit Tigers betting markets until you find something to bet on.
 You’ll find them under the “MLB” or “Baseball” tabs, either along the top or left-hand side.

 Tapping on a bet will automatically create an online bet slip.
 Fill it out by entering betting amounts, adding other bets and possibly combining bets to make a parlay.
 You can play around with different amounts, as the bet slip will instantly display all potential payouts.
+When you’re done, simply tap the “Place Bet” button (or the equivalent) to lock in your bets.

 Tigers betting lines explained